certtools/intelmq-manager/docs/INSTALL.md

 # Installing intelmq-manager on a webserver

-## Apache
+## Apache httpd

-Start by installing Apache and PHP
+Start by installing Apache httpd and PHP

 ```
 apt-get install apache2 php5 libapache2-mod-php5